Tag: Priyamvada Gopal

 The piece raised concerns about the motivation of the pressure group Student Rights, which has been campaigning on the topic, and the way in which the story had been picked up by the media, but argued that such concerns should not prevent people from criticising the policy.

 No, not exactly.
 Gopal was exceedingly unclear that her concerns were only with Student Rights and the way the media picked up the story.
 Exceedingly unclear.
 It was not at all clear that she wasn’t talking about the people who organized and publicized the December 10 protest that triggered the media coverage.
-If that’s … Read the rest
+If that’s really all she meant to say, she did a very clumsy job of it.

 Amazingly enough, it appears that Gopal wrote that article in complete ignorance of the December 10 protest that got major media coverage and thus the attention of politicians who then firmly rejected gender segregation.